-Restricted cash represents amounts pledged as collateral for debt obligations under the credit facility and proceeds received from the Cline transaction (described below).
+Restricted cash represents proceeds received from the Cline transaction (described below).

 Foreign currency translation

 Foreign currency assets and liabilities denominated in non-USD are translated at the exchange rate prevailing at period end date.
 Foreign currency transactions, such as, purchases and sales of investments, income and expenses, contributions and dividends to shareholders, are translated at the exchange rate prevailing on the respective dates of such transactions.